Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Introduction

 The LHV+1 problem could, in principle, be approached systematically, since the behaviours that can be obtained with those resources are contained in a \textit{polytope}.
-However, the size of this polytope grows very fast with the number of inputs and outputs: as of today, after some initial works \cite{bacon2003bell,maxwell2014bell}, the largest LHV+1 polytope to be completely characterized has three measurements per party and binary outcomes; and no quantum violation is found \cite{zambrini2019bell}.
-Addressing the problem for higher-dimensional systems has been challenging without going to the asymptotic limit.
-The only work we are aware of is of Vértesi and Bene, who showed that a pair of maximally entangled four-dimensional quantum systems cannot be simulated with only one bit of communication, by presenting scenario involving an infinite number of measurements \cite{PhysRevA.80.062316}.
+However, the size of this polytope grows very quickly with the number of inputs and outputs: as of today, after some initial works \cite{bacon2003bell,maxwell2014bell}, the largest LHV+1 polytope to be completely characterized has three measurements per party and binary outcomes; and no quantum violation is found \cite{zambrini2019bell}. \revtrois{Addressing the problem for higher-dimensional systems has also been challenging.
+Some results has been found for the average amount of communication \cite{massar2001classical, degorre2007classical, brassard2019remote}.
+On the other hand, for the minimum amount, Brassard et al. showed that for $n$ pairs of Bell states, the amount of communication necessary must grow as $2^n$ \cite{brassard1999cost}.
+This clearly shows that one bit \textit{must} fail to suffice at some point, but \final{the question of which states can or cannot be simulated by it remains open.} Finally, in the finite output scenario, Vértesi and Bene showed that a pair of maximally entangled four-dimensional quantum systems cannot be simulated with only one bit of communication by presenting a scenario involving an infinite number of measurements \cite{PhysRevA.80.062316}.
+Here, we will try to answer whether there is a finite scenario where one bit of communication fails to simulate a quantum correlation.}

 In recent years, there have also been increasing attempts to study quantum correlations with machine learning.
-Many of them reveal the great potential neural network has on tackling the complexities in detecting nonlocality \cite{deng2018machine, canabarro2019machine, krivachy2020neural} and entanglement \cite{ma2018transforming}.
+Many of them reveal the great potential neural network has in tackling the complexities in detecting nonlocality and entanglement \cite{deng2018machine, ma2018transforming, canabarro2019machine, krivachy2020neural, harney2021mixed, girardin2022building}.
 The choice of tackling the LHV+1 problem with machine learning is prompted by the fact that there is no compact parametrisation of LHVs, nor of the dependence of the bit of communication from the parameters of the problem.
 Thus, we are looking for a solution to a problem, whose variables are themselves poorly specified.
-Moreover, similar to a LHV model, everything inside a neural network has definite values.
+Moreover, similar to an LHV model, everything inside a neural network has definite values.
 Thus, it seems natural to devise a machine learning tool, specifically an artificial neural network (ANN), to act as an LHV model.